AshenSolYT/PSX_MCSXNoFloodfillFps/README.md

 # MCSX-NoFloodfill-Fps
-A Mcsx Shader edit thats just removes the floodfill lights and enables frustum culling for more fps
+A Mcsx Shader edit thats just removes the floodfill lights and enables frustum culling for more fps im not sure if i'll do anything else but this is what i got so far

 # PSX_MCSX Original
 An Edit of the PSX Minecraft shader (https://github.com/ckosmic/minecraft-psx), intended for use in the MCSX modpack.